LouisHyt/AdonisJS-Introduction/README.md

 4. Configure and create the Database
 - Create a mySQL database with the same name provided in the `.env` file
-- If you don't have any migration file in the folder database\migrations, run the command `node ace make:migration`.
 - Run the command `node ace migration:run`

 5. Start the application in development mode: